Citrix and terminal server best practices for Endpoint Protection

 This article describes best practices for configuring Symantec Endpoint Protection (SEP) with Terminal Server and Citrix solutions.

-The following whitepaper provides information on the best configuration of SEP in Terminal Server and Citrix environments.
+The following white paper provides information on the best configuration of Symantec Endpoint Protection in Terminal Server and Citrix environments.

-These recommendations apply to SEP 11 and with minor differences also to SEP 12.1.
+These recommendations apply to Symantec Endpoint Protection 11 and with minor differences also to Symantec Endpoint Protection 12.1.

-In SEP 12.1 some processes have changed on the client:
+In Symantec Endpoint Protection 12.1 some processes have changed on the client:

 - ccApp.exe and Rtvscan.exe are no longer present.
 Their functionality has been moved into ccSvcHost.exe.

-- SmcGui.exe will only be running if the user launches the SEP GUI and it should only be launched for that user session.
+- SmcGui.exe will only be running if the user launches the Symantec Endpoint Protection GUI and it should only be launched for that user session.

-- The ccSvcHst.exe handles the system tray icon which is suppose to run in every session.
+- The ccSvcHst.exe handles the system tray icon which is supposed to run in every session.

 The start of these multiple instances can be prevented by modifying the registry value for LaunchSmcGui as described in the document.